-Launching my own clothing line has been one of my Golden dreams since the first day I grab a needle and a piece of fabric, but at the time I was juggling with a full-time job and adulthood.
-All the time I had left to pursue my hobby was weekends and I couldn’t find any course with enough foundation to become a fashion designer, all I could do was take Patternmaking and Tailoring classes, which have been really helpful so far.
+Launching my own clothing line has been one of my Golden dreams since the first day I grabbed a needle and a piece of fabric, but at that time I was juggling with a full-time job and adulthood; all the time I had left to pursue my hobby was weekends.
+I wouldn’t find any course with enough foundation to become a fashion designer so all I could do was take Patternmaking and Tailoring classes, which have been really helpful so far.
 No complains!

 The first thing I learned is that being a Fashion Designer and launching a line are two completely different things, so let’s start by outlining a few points that are basic to create a clothing line.

 It is impossible to create something without fully knowing who will be the end user, right?